gamedevsimplified/docs/src/guides/_use-new-input.md

 ---
 order: 500
-title: Use New Input System
+title: Use New Input System 🚧
 ---

+!!!warning
+🚧 This page is being deprecated
+!!!

 This guide walks you through integrating the **Inventory** asset with Unity's **New Input System**.